DhannyNara/proot-distro-custom/README.md

 please read from original source: <https://github.com/termux/proot-distro>

-(this copy readme still using from original fork. i will editing if had releases file)
+(this copy still using from original fork. i will update if had releases file)

 incoming: